microsoft/azurelinux/toolkit/docs/building/building.md

 ## Overview

 The following documentation describes how to fully build CBL-Mariner end-to-end as well as advanced techniques for performing toolchain, or package builds.
 Full builds of CBL-Mariner _**is not**_ generally needed.
-All CBL-Mariner packages are built signed and released to an RPM repository at [pacakages.microsoft.com](https://packages.microsoft.com/cbl-mariner/1.0/prod/)
+All CBL-Mariner packages are built signed and released to an RPM repository at [pacakages.microsoft.com](https://packages.microsoft.com/cbl-mariner/2.0/prod/)

-However, to test-drive CBL-Mariner, building an ISO, VHD or VHDX _**is** currently_ required.
-There are two approaches.
-The fastest way to achieve this is through the [Quick Start Instructions](../quick_start/quickstart.md).
-This is recommended for anyone that just wants to run CBL-Mariner.
-The second, approach is to build a custom CBL-Mariner based image.
-This is recommended for developers that want to experiment with CBL-Mariner in a focused environment and is usually faster and easier than working with full CBL-Mariner builds.
-To work in a more focused environment, refer to the tutorial in the [CBL-MarinerDemo](https://github.com/microsoft/CBL-MarinerDemo) repository.
+If you simply want to test-drive CBL-Mariner you may download and install the ISO see [readme.md](../../README.md).
+If you want to build experiment with CBL-Mariner and build custom images or add packages in a more focused environment, refer to the tutorial in the [CBL-MarinerDemo](https://github.com/microsoft/CBL-MarinerDemo) repository.

 The CBL-Mariner build system consists of several phases and tools, but at a high level it can be viewed simply as 3 distinct build stages: